fernandezfran/lithiation_protocol/README.md

 To make the process faster, 3 atoms of lithium are added at a time and expanding in each one of them, this was checked with DFT which does not alter the results.

+This protocol is slightly similar to the one proposed by [Chevrier and Dahn](https://doi.org/10.1149/1.3111037), also for the lithiation of amorphous silicon.